The Learning Institute South West [School Direct]

 Training with disabilities and other needs

-We will support and advise people with special needs who wish to come into teaching and when necessary access the appropriate resources to meet their goals.
+We will support and advise people with individual needs who wish to come into teaching and when necessary help them access the appropriate resources to meet their goals.

-Medical conditions are confidentially assessed by Cornwall Council’s Occupational Heath advisers, who make impartial recommendations about candidates’ suitability and readiness for teaching profession.
+Medical conditions are confidentially assessed by Teacher Training Occupational Heath advisers, who make impartial recommendations about candidates’ suitability and readiness for the teaching profession.

-TLISW has a workforce which reflects the differences of our trainees which in turn will help to shape responsive teachers.
+TLISW endeavours to recruit a workforce which reflects the differences of our trainees.
+We believe that, in turn, this helps to shape responsive teachers.
 We appreciate that talents reside in people of all backgrounds.